WELCOME TO THE WORLD OF GLIDING

 Please bear in mind that training will differ slightly at every gliding club, since no two airfields are the same and conditions vary considerably.
 For instance, some sites are in flat open country whilst others are close to hills or mountains.

 The authors Roelof Corporaal and Dirk Corporaal, The Netherlands, 2021

 Gliding is a team sport.
 You cannot learn it from a book or a flight simulator.
 You need to be in the front seat of a two-seater glider with your instructor in the back.
 Before each flight your instructor will brief you what the exercises are for this particular flight.
 During the flight he or she will then first demonstrate each exercise before it’s your turn to try.
 And after each flight there will be a debriefing, in which your instructor points out what you did well and what your goals for the next flight are.

-- The elementary training in a two-seater glider until your first solo flight
+Basic pre-solo training in a two-seater glider until your first solo flight;

 Advanced training until obtaining your licence, or equivalent qualification;

 Further advanced training in specific skills like cross-country flights, aerobatic flying, mountain flying, cloud flying, taking your friends and family flying and eventually becoming an instructor.

 We explain airfield safety rules, some basic meteorology and a little about how gliders fly.
 Mostly, though, we take you through the lessons building up to your first solo flight.

 This first solo is an incredible experience that you will remember for the rest of your life and opens the door to the next stage of your training.